modelfoxdotdev/erl_nif/README.md

 # erl_nif

-This crate provides bindings to the [erl_nif](https://erlang.org/doc/man/erl_nif.html) API, making it easy to write native extensions for Elixir in Rust.
-The `erl_nif_sys` crate provides direct bindings to the erl_nif C API, while the `erl_nif` crate provides high level bindings.
+This crate provides bindings to the [erl_nif](https://erlang.org/doc/man/erl_nif.html) C API, making it easy to write native extensions for Erlang and Elixir in Rust.

 ## Example